Services

 Invalidate Client Session

-This examples shows how to invalidate a client session.
+This example shows how to invalidate a client session.

-Invalidation means that an online client will be disconnected forcibly and its optional Will message will be sent.
-The client’s session information will be removed and cannot be restored.
+Invalidation of a client session forcibly disconnects an online client and sends the optional last-will message of the client.
+The session information of the client is removed and cannot be restored.

 clientService.invalidateSession("my-client-id");